sUhAs1011/Distributed_Systems_Cluster_Simulation_Framework/README.md

 # Distributed_Systems_Cluster_Simulation_Framework

 ## Project Overview
-This project is a part of our 6th sem cloud computing course curicullum and this project aims to develop a lightweight, simulation-based system that mimics core Kubernetes cluster management functionalities.
+This project is a part of our 6th sem cloud computing course curriculum and this project aims to develop a lightweight, simulation-based system that mimics core Kubernetes cluster management functionalities.
 It creates a simplified yet comprehensive platform for showcasing key distributed computing concepts such as resource allocation, fault tolerance, and system recovery.

 ## Problem Statement
 Design and implement a distributed systems simulation framework featuring: